 The following decommissioning process should be followed:

-- Either totally remove the system or if impractical, remove the lids and break the bases of the tanks.
+- Either totally remove the system or if impractical, remove the lids and break the bases of the tanks - please do not replace lids

 - Email or post the receipt and photographs to the Town's Health Services.